mbannert/dh-2019/README.md

 bi-weekly: 25.9, 9.10.
 23.10, 6.11, 20.11, 4.12, 18.12

+### 18.12: The Q&A session

+Ask questions.
+Bring your own DH problems.
+Repeat content of previous sessions.

 ### 4.12.: RMarkdown and Documents + Non-Programming Digital Tools

 The second but last session will give a short introduction to RMarkdown.